University of Nevada, Reno: Herbarium

 The herbarium at UNR is made up of the herbariums of the Nevada Agricultural Experiment Station in the College of Agriculture and the Biology Department.
 They have operated as one unit since 1978.
 Among those who worked at the herbarium were Patrick Beveridge Kennedy and Amos Arthur Heller at the experiment station and Philip Augustus Lehenbauer, Dwight Billings, Hugh Nelson Mozingo, Ira La Rivers and William Andrew Archer at the biology department.

 Mackay Stadium

 The football team plays at Mackay Stadium.
 The modern Mackay Stadium was completed in 1966 with a seating capacity of 7,500.
 The facility has been expanded several times and now seats 30,000.

 E.L.
 Wiegand Fitness Center

 UNR began construction of a new 108,000 square foot fitness center in June 2015.
 Named the E.L.
 Wiegand Fitness Center, it opened in February 2017.
 Students' use of the fitness center is included in annual tuition and fees.
 The fitness center has four floors and includes a gym with three basketball courts, areas for weightlifting, cardio training, fitness classes, stadium stairs and an indoor running track.
 The project had a $46 million cost.

+Lake Tahoe campus

+UNR's Lake Tahoe campus, named after businessman Wayne L. Prim, operates on the former campus of Sierra Nevada University.
+Currently, the campus is primarily used for research with two graduate programs in interdisciplinary arts and creative writing offered at the campus.
+A nursing program will be launched in fall 2026, marking the first bachelor's degree program offered since SNU's closure.